 “I received 124 dollars in July through my Mobile, and I was thrilled to get such support,” Said Qoran.
 “The money I received I used to clear some debt, purchase foodstuff, water, firewood, and some clothes for the family.
 When I received the cash, there was no food in our house,” she continues.

 Qoran also informed us that she is awaiting two more cash transfers in the following months; this will improve her family’s well-being and relieve the burden and worry about how she would carter for her family for those two months.

-Qoran is grateful that NAPAD, with funding from SHF, intervened with this initiative to assist the vulnerable families in Abudwak and encourages NAPAD and SHF to continue supporting all displaced families.
+Qoran is grateful that NAPAD, intervened with this initiative to assist the vulnerable families in Abudwak and encourages NAPAD and SHF to continue supporting all displaced families.
 She says: